We specialise in the legal review of new weapons, including autonomous weapons and AI command decision tools.

 Article 36 legal input to Capability Design and Development

-Article 36 and IHL Training
+Article 36 legal review and IHL Training